cloudeight/style-guidelines/css/README.md

 ```

 ### Partials
 Since we can easily import files within our SASS stylesheets when we compile to CSS, we should always aim to break individual components and sections into their respective files and folders.
-This helps keep our code separated and easily maintained.

 ## Commenting
 You may of noticed that none of the examples above have any form of comments in them, this is intended as to not clutter the examples shown.
 However, we should always ensure that our files are well documented and should be aiming to:

-- Break code into sections with headings within a single stylesheet
+- Break code into sections with headings within a single stylesheet if required
 - Use DocBlocks, single line and inline comments for their correct purpose

 ### Headings